Battle of Arawe: Japanese response

 The commander of the Japanese 17th Division—Lieutenant General Yasushi Sakai—ordered that Arawe be urgently reinforced when he was informed of the landing there.
 He did not believe that this would be the main Allied effort in western New Britain, however.
 The force under Komori was ordered to make haste.
-The 1st Battalion, 141st Infantry Regiment, stationed at Cape Bushing on the south coast of New Britain about 40 mi east of Arawe was also directed to move by sea to counter the Allied invasion.
-One of this battalion's infantry companies remained at Cape Bushing, however.
+The 1st Battalion, 141st Infantry Regiment, stationed at Cape Bushing on the south coast of New Britain about 40 mi east of Arawe, was also directed to move by sea to counter the Allied invasion.
+One of this battalion's infantry companies remained at Cape Bushing.
 Komori was appointed the commander of all Japanese forces in the Arawe area, which were subsequently designated the Komori Force.
-The 1st Battalion, 141st Infantry Regiment landed at the village of Omoi on the night of 18 December, and started overland the next day to link up with Komori at Didmop.
+The 1st Battalion, 141st Infantry Regiment landed at the village of Omoi on the night of 18 December and started overland the next day to link up with Komori at Didmop.
 The battalion took eight days to cover the 7 mi between Omoi and Didmop as it became lost on several occasions while travelling through trackless jungle and paused whenever contact with American forces seemed likely.
-Komori reached Didmop on 19 December, and gathered the units that had retreated from Umtingalu into his command.
+Komori reached Didmop on 19 December and gathered the units that had retreated from Umtingalu into his command.
 On the basis of discussions with personnel who had witnessed the landing at Arawe, Komori mistakenly concluded that they had greatly overestimated the size of the Allied force.
 As a result, on 20 December he decided to launch a counteroffensive against the American positions.

 After establishing its beachhead, the Director Task Force conducted a series of reconnaissance patrols.
 Cunningham had been ordered to gather intelligence on Japanese forces in western New Britain, and on 17 December he dispatched a patrol of cavalrymen in two LCVPs (Landing Craft, Vehicle, Personnel) to the west of Arawe to investigate the Itni River area.
 These landing craft encountered seven Japanese barges carrying part of the 1st Battalion, 141st Infantry Regiment near Cape Peiho, 20 mi west of Arawe, on 18 December.
 After an exchange of gunfire the U.S. soldiers abandoned their landing craft and returned to Arawe along the coast.
 Another patrol travelling in LCVPs was fired on by Japanese barges near Umtingalu on 18 December but was able to return to Cape Merkus.
 Japanese barges were also sighted near Arawe on 23 December.
-Cunningham believed that a large Japanese force was heading for the beachhead, and contacted Krueger on 24 December to request that the 2nd Battalion of the 158th Infantry Regiment be dispatched to reinforce his command.
-Krueger agreed to this request, and ordered that three of the battalion's four infantry companies be sent to Arawe.
+Cunningham believed that a large Japanese force was heading for the beachhead and contacted Krueger on 24 December to request that the 2nd Battalion of the 158th Infantry Regiment be dispatched to reinforce his command.
+Krueger agreed to this request and ordered that three of the battalion's four infantry companies be sent to Arawe.
 "G" Company of the 2nd Battalion, 158th Infantry arrived on 27 December and the other two companies reached Arawe in early January.